MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/admin-units-assign-roles.md

 ## Service principals and guest users

-Service principals and guest users will not be able to use a role assignment scoped to an administrative unit unless they are also assigned corresponding permissions to read the objects.
-This is because service principals and guest users do not receive directory read permissions by default, which are required to perform administrative actions.
+Service principals and guest users won't be able to use a role assignment scoped to an administrative unit unless they're also assigned corresponding permissions to read the objects.
+This is because service principals and guest users don't receive directory read permissions by default, which are required to perform administrative actions.
 To enable a service principal or guest user to use a role assignment scoped to an administrative unit, you must assign the [Directory Readers](permissions-reference.md#directory-readers) role (or another role that includes read permissions) at a tenant scope.

-It is not currently possible to assign directory read permissions scoped to an administrative unit.
+It isn't currently possible to assign directory read permissions scoped to an administrative unit.
 For more information about default permissions for users, see [default user permissions](~/fundamentals/users-default-permissions.md).

 ## Assign a role with an administrative unit scope